Perceptrons (book): Main theorems

+Proof sketch: By reducing the parity function to the connectness function, using circuit gadgets.
+It is in a similar style as the one showing that Sokoban is NP-hard.

 Reception and legacy

 Perceptrons received a number of positive reviews in the years after publication.
 In 1969, Stanford professor Michael A. Arbib stated, "[t]his book has been widely hailed as an exciting new chapter in the theory of pattern recognition."
 Earlier that year, CMU professor Allen Newell composed a review of the book for Science, opening the piece by declaring "[t]his is a great book."

 On the other hand, H.D.
 Block expressed concern at the authors' narrow definition of perceptrons.
 He argued that they "study a severely limited class of machines from a viewpoint quite alien to Rosenblatt's", and thus the title of the book was "seriously misleading".
 Contemporary neural net researchers shared some of these objections: Bernard Widrow complained that the authors had defined perceptrons too narrowly, but also said that Minsky and Papert's proofs were "pretty much irrelevant", coming a full decade after Rosenblatt's perceptron.

 Perceptrons is often thought to have caused a decline in neural net research in the 1970s and early 1980s.
 During this period, neural net researchers continued smaller projects outside the mainstream, while symbolic AI research saw explosive growth.

 With the revival of connectionism in the late 80s, PDP researcher David Rumelhart and his colleagues returned to Perceptrons.
 In a 1986 report, they claimed to have overcome the problems presented by Minsky and Papert, and that "their pessimism about learning in multilayer machines was misplaced".